lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 #(ok "152")
 ```

-The ``INCR`` command parses the string value as an integer, increments it by
+The ``incr`` function parses the string value as an integer, increments it by
 one, and finally sets the obtained value as the new value.
 There are other
-similar commands like ``INCRBY``, ``DECR`` and ``DECRBY``.
+similar functions like ``incrby``, ``decr`` and ``decrby``.
 Internally it's
-always the same command, acting in a slightly different way.
+always the same Redis command, acting in a slightly different way.

-What does it mean that ``INCR`` is atomic?
+What does it mean that ``incr`` is atomic?
 That even multiple clients issuing
-``INCR`` against the same key will never enter into a race condition.
+``incr`` against the same key will never enter into a race condition.
 For
 instance, it will never happen that client 1 reads "10", client 2 reads "10" at
 the same time, both increment to 11, and set the new value to 11.
 The final
 value will always be 12 and the read-increment-set operation is performed while
-all the other clients are not executing a command at the same time.
+all the other clients are not executing a command against the Redis server at
+the same time.

-There are a number of commands for operating on strings.
+There are a number of functions for operating on strings.
 For example the
-``GETSET`` command sets a key to a new value, returning the old value as the
+``getset`` function sets a key to a new value, returning the old value as the
 result.
-You can use this command, for example, if you have a system that
+You can use this function, for example, if you have a system that
-increments a Redis key using ``INCR`` every time your web site receives a new
+increments a Redis key using ``incr`` every time your web site receives a new
 visitor.
 You may want to collect this information once every hour, without
 losing a single increment.
-You can ``GETSET`` the key, assigning it the new
+You can ``getset`` the key, assigning it the new
 value of "0" and reading the old value back.

-The ability to set or retrieve the value of multiple keys in a single command
+The ability to set or retrieve the value of multiple keys in a single function
 is also useful for reduced latency.
-For this reason there are the ``MSET`` and
+For this reason there are the
+``multi-set`` and ``multi-get`` ledis functions (which map to the `MSET`` and
-``MGET`` commands:
+``MGET`` Redis commands):

 ```lisp
 > (ledis:multi-set '(a 10 b 20 c 30))